 Ok.
 So my first visit to the Big Buddha in Hong Kong was anything but enjoyable.
-Just like most people, we took the cable car from Tung Chung to the village of Ngong Ping where the Buddha is located on top of a hill.
-I assume the idea is that you get to enjoy the views during the 10-15min ride on the cable car, but in our case we ended up sharing the cabin with a really loud family whose voices echoed so much in the cabin that the only thing we did was actually wait to get out of the cabin.
-And I’m honestly quite used to the loud noises prevalent in many highly populated cities of Asia.
+Just like most people, we took the cable car from Tung Chung to the village of Ngong Ping where the Big Buddha is located on top of a hill.

-The Big Buddha is among the most visited tourist attractions in Hong Kong so be prepared for a lot of tourists.
-But I’ve also been told that if you go there on a weekday and are among the very first people to arrive (the stairs to Buddha open at 10am) e.g. by taking an early bus from Tung Chung, you can really enjoy everything in peace and take in the amazing views.
+By the way: If you want to avoid the crowds, I’ve been told that if you go there just when the steps to the Buddha open (10am on weekdays and 9am on weekends) e.g. by taking an early bus from Tung Chung, you can really enjoy everything in peace and take in the amazing views.

 Think it’ll be an early start for us then, thanks for the tip!

 Good tip at the end to avoid the crowd.
 Queuing + being stuck with loud people would ruin the experience for me so I’d definitely opt for the bus if I go there!